-We have a great coop that came with storm panels to keep the wind and rain out, and the heated water bowl we used all season long worked very well.
-We had no supplemental heating in the coop and found no need for it, despite lows in the teens.
+We have a great chicken coop that came with storm panels to keep the wind and rain out, and the heated water bowl we used all season long worked very well.
+We had no heating in the coop and found no need for it, despite lows in the teens.

 3. What happened to your pugs?